 What to Bring

-ALL Players need to bring completed medical release form in order to participate, Click HERE
+ALL Players need to bring a completed medical release form signed by a Licensed Physician in order to participate, You can use a standard form from your Physician with Immunization Information or use the following form Click HERE

-5-10 each of: Shorts, Socks, Shirts, Running Shoes, Futsal Shoes, Cleats, Shin Guards, Turfs, Ball, Jacket, Water Bottle, Sunscreen/Lotion, Personal Toiletries, Beach/Bath Towels, Swimsuit, Alarm Clock, Twin-Size Sheets, Pillowcase, Snacks
+5-10 each of: Shorts, Socks, Shirts.
+Also please bring Running Shoes or Sneakers, Futsal Shoes (only if you have), Cleats, Shin Guards, Ball, Jacket, Water Bottle, Sunscreen/Lotion, Personal Toiletries, Beach/Bath Towels, Swimsuit, Alarm Clock, Twin-Size Sheets, Pillowcase, Snacks

 2 Dri-Fit Shirts, Written Detailed Evaluation